robodatalab/authorship/README.md

 ## The story so far

-*Generative AI disclosure*: this functionality uses a locally running AI to create a draft of the recap.
+*Generative AI disclosure*: this functionality uses an AI model, served from the backend rather than from your machine, to create a draft of the recap.
 It is highly advised to treat the generated recap as a working draft rather than a finished section.

 The blurb's near relation, for a serial.
 Add a **The Story So Far** section, write the earlier documents into its **Documents** box — separated by commas,